-

 2.8 It is customary/possible for a lender to take a charge/security over bank accounts of the borrower?
 Is it usual for lenders to contractually restrict rights to withdraw funds in accounts until the scheduled interest and capital repayments are made?

-It is possible to take a pledge over the accounts, but that is a different security than the mortgage, as the granting of a mortgage does not entail any restriction to withdrawing funds from the accounts of the mortgagor.
+Yes.
+In Spain, it is possible to take a pledge over the credit rights arising from bank accounts, but that is a different security than the mortgage, as the granting of a mortgage does not entail any restriction to withdrawing funds from the accounts of the mortgagor.

 3. What are the mechanisms for registering land and for registering and perfecting security?